 On the subject of money, Stockholm is frequently ranked as one of the most expensive cities in the world.
+Food, drink, and accommodation tend to be a bit higher than capital cities in southern Europe.
 You will want to budget accordingly to ensure you do not break the bank during your trip.

 Surprisingly, considering it is spread over so many islands, Stockholm has a wonderfully comprehensive underground train system.
 No matter where you wind up deciding to stay, you will be able to get to anywhere else in the city with little trouble.

-- Where To Stay in Stockholm: 7 Best Areas to stay in Stockholm
+- Where to stay in Stockholm: Best areas to stay in Stockholm for tourist

 - Gamla Stan (Old Town), where to stay in Stockholm for first-time tourists

-- Östermalm, where to stay in Stockholm on budget
+- Östermalm, where to stay in Stockholm for luxury, food, nightlife, museums

 - Norrmalm, where to stay in Stockholm for shopping

-- Södermalm, where to stay in Stockholm for nightlife
+- Södermalm, hip and coool neighborhood to stay in Stockholm

 - Djurgården & Skeppsholmen, best area to stay in Stockholm for family

-Where To Stay in Stockholm: 7 Best Areas to stay in Stockholm
+Where to stay in Stockholm: Best areas to stay in Stockholm for tourist

 1. Gamla Stan (Old Town), where to stay in Stockholm for first-time tourists